 In her chapter “Joseph Beuys and Feminism in the United States” Cara M. Jordan investigates the parallels in the production of Joseph Beuys and U.S. feminist artists of the 1970s and 1980s.
 Jordan draws from rich evidence gathered through extensive archival research and interviews, helping readers envision the actual encounters between Beuys and U.S. feminists as they took place at both sides of the Atlantic.
 These include a dinner organized by Beuys’s gallerist Ronald Feldman, which included big names in the New York feminist art scene like Lucy Lippard, Faith Ringgold, Yoko Ono and Cindy Nemser, and Beuys’s first public discussion in the U.S., at the New School for Social Research, attended by figures such as Holly Solomon, Phillip Glass, and Douglas Davis.
 Jordan’s exploration is motivated by an interest in the similarities in the goals and methods in both bodies of work, despite a baseline antagonism towards Beuys’s persona among U.S. feminist circles, motivated by what they perceived as his male-centric individualist, preacher-like attitude.
 Beuys was seen as antithetical to the horizontality of consciousness raising groups and other methodologies of collaborative meaning-making popular in second wave feminist circles.
 The feminists’ reluctance to embrace Beuys was due in part to his identification by international art publications with the work of male Conceptualist artists.
 This categorization favored Beuys’s object and installation-based work, more suited for the gallery, over his pedagogical and activist performances, oriented towards political action.
 In addition, the two sides showed important theoretical discrepancies: while Beuys was aligned with German Marxist groups—especially with student and environmental activists—U.S. feminists were engaged in localized struggles such as anti-Vietnam War movement and reproductive rights activism.

 One of the parallels that Jordan highlights are the commonalities between Beuys’s work and a group of women artists such as Judy Chicago, Suzanne Lacy and Judith Baca.
 Yet it is Leslie Labowitz who most directly connects U.S. second wave feminism with Beuys’s work through a series of convergences that Jordan convincingly illustrates by analyzing Labowitz’s most well-known works.
-In the later section of the chapter, Jordan investigates the explicit references to Beuys in 1990s feminist and activist art, briefly discussing the work of Suzanne Lacy, Mary Jane Jacob, Mark Dion, Daniel Joseph Martinez and Doris Cypis.
+In the later section of the chapter, Jordan investigates the explicit references to Beuys in 1990s feminist and activist art, briefly discussing the work of Suzanne Lacy, Mary Jane Jacob, Mark Dion, Daniel Joseph Martinez and Dorit Cypis.
 She also touches on Beuys’s influence on environmental artists such as Mierle Laderman Ukeles.
 I must blame the understandable spatial restrictions of published scholarship for Jordan’s brevity in this important section of her essay.
-Doris Cypis receives more attention, especially with regards to the project Kulture Klub.
+Dorit Cypis receives more attention, especially with regards to the project Kulture Klub.
 An interview between Jordan and Daniel Joseph Martinez expands this fraction of her essay later in the book.

 Philipp Kleinmichel’s suggestive chapter, “The Symbolic Excess of Art Activism,” proposes a solution for contemporary debates about the political value of politically oriented art practices that recovers past emphasis on the institutional nature of art.
 He describes a shift from their aesthetic to their political potential in these debates, and directs our attention in two directions: On the one hand, he invites us to consider the changes of orientation within politically engaged art through time and its immutable inclination to intervene in the political.
 On the other, he suggests we dissect the slight differences between non-representational political engagement in the name of art and similar practices that operate under the denomination of political action.
 It is in the scrutiny of the slim liminality between artistic and non-artistic political activism, and the dissociation of their subjective and objective intentions, that Kleinmichel situates his understanding of the political value of artistic political activism.
 Kleinmichel claims that, while both approaches might be similarly capable of connecting with audiences and interpellating political constituencies, it is only politically oriented art that has the inherent potential to ‘musealize’ forms of political activism.
 This turn towards ‘musealization’ distances actors from activist practices so that the latter can be regarded in conditions of objectivity.
 Integral to this process of objectification is art’s power to institutionalize and archive the forms of political activism that it thematizes in its representations.
 The political, ‘museal’, practices that Kleinmichel describes are those bred in the revolutionary movements of the 1960s and 1970s, contemporary to Beuys’s program.
 No longer with us in today’s version of capitalism, these activist practices are actualized through their representation in politically oriented art forms.
 The institutional validation that art is able to confer to these forms of political action upholds their relevance amidst today’s social justice movements.
 Far from deactivating the political potential of activism, the institutional art world positions them in the space of our immediate historical memory, making the case for a continuity between historical struggles that, on the surface, might seem unrelated.